-The medical term is Dysmenorrhea.
-It refers to throbbing or cramping pains in the lower abdomen just before and during menstruation.
+The clinical medical term is Dysmenorrhea.
+It refers to the throbbing, aching, or sharp cramping pains in the lower abdomen just before and during menstruation.

-Primary Dysmenorrhea: Common cramps that are not caused by another condition.
-They often lessen with age or after childbirth.
+Primary Dysmenorrhea: Common, typical menstrual cramps that are not caused by another underlying pelvic condition.
+They often naturally lessen with age or after childbirth.

-Secondary Dysmenorrhea: Pain caused by a disorder in the reproductive organs, such as endometriosis or fibroids.
+Secondary Dysmenorrhea: Menstrual pain caused by a specific physical disorder in the reproductive organs, such as endometriosis, adenomyosis, or uterine fibroids.

-For some women, the discomfort is merely annoying.
-For others, it can be severe enough to interfere with everyday activities like school or work.
+For some women, the physical discomfort is merely annoying.
+For others, it can be so severe that it entirely interferes with everyday activities like school, work, and exercise.

 Symptoms

-The pain often starts 1 to 3 days before your period, peaks 24 hours after the onset of bleeding, and subsides in 2 to 3 days.
-Symptoms include:
+The pain often starts 1 to 3 days before your period begins, peaks roughly 24 hours after the onset of bleeding, and gradually subsides in 2 to 3 days.
+Typical symptoms include:

-• Throbbing or cramping pain in the lower abdomen (intense).
+- Throbbing, intense, or sharp cramping pain in the lower abdomen.

-• Pain radiating to the lower back and thighs.
+- Pain radiating down to the lower back and into the thighs.

 Causes